huzhch7/CO2-ethane/README.md

  - Install CoolProp for Python (www.coolprop.org)
  - Make sure Python has connected with Matlab (www.mathworks.com/help/matlab/ref/pyenv.html)
  - Two examples are given in the examples folder.
- - For the details of the model development, please refer to [Hu (2019)](https://www.sciencedirect.com/science/article/pii/S0017931021006475).
+ - For the details of the model development, please refer to [Hu (2021)](https://www.sciencedirect.com/science/article/pii/S0017931021006475).

 ## Citation:

-If you use this code in your academic paper, pleae include a citation for [Hu (2019)](https://www.sciencedirect.com/science/article/pii/S0017931021006475).
+If you use this code in your academic paper, pleae include a citation for [Hu (2021)](https://www.sciencedirect.com/science/article/pii/S0017931021006475):

+Hu Zhan-Chao, 2021.
+Pseudo-boiling and concentration gradient in an enclosed supercritical binary mixture.
+International Journal of Heat and Mass Transfer 177: 121544.
+DOI: [10.1016/j.ijheatmasstransfer.2021.121544](https://doi.org/10.1016/j.ijheatmasstransfer.2021.121544).

 ## References: